OpenAssetIO/OpenAssetIO/contributing/PROCESS.md

 This can be added automatically to a commit using `git commit -s`.

+We also require commits to be [GPG signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 In addition, contributors are required to complete either the Individual or Corporate Contribution License Agreement.
 Please contact one of the trusted committers for more information.